Our employees are our most important asset.

 Yes and this will fit well with medical redeployment and reasonable adjustments for disability purposes or as supportive measure in cases of absence and performance.

 It is anticipated that the new approach will provide a much more streamlined approach to vacancy authorisation and the selection process.
+In the initial phases, there may be some expected delay as we give employees the time to sign up to the scheme for roles they are interested in.

-As soon as a manager identifies a vacancy, they will be directed to an Advisor in the Talent Acquisition team to discuss all options including consideration of a traineeship / apprenticeship and to look at the job profile and role requirements.
+As soon as a manager identifies a vacancy, they will be directed to an Advisor in the Talent team to discuss all options including consideration of a traineeship / apprenticeship and to look at the job profile and role requirements.

 The scheme will use a digital process which will provide an electronic response as to whether there are potential candidates who ‘fit’ the role.
 If RE.CR.UIT proves unsuccessful in achieving a successful outcome, we may have to consider further amending the role or external recruitment.